 Many times the Trustees and administration of the College have considered the viability of the junior college model.
 In 1945, President J. Worth Sharp wrote “problems of maintaining an adequate educational service on the Junior College level become more and more complex with each passing year.”
 In 1952 a joint committee of the North Georgia Annual Conference and the YHC Board of Trustees adopted a resolution “that it is both possible and feasible for Young Harris College to become a four-year college”.
 In the 1961 Self-Study the Committee writes “although many have suggested that Young Harris College be changed to a four-year college, the Board has decided that is should remain a two year college.” (p.25) In 1996 Dr. Thomas Yow reaffirmed the College’s commitment to being the best two year school possible.
 The current discussion is certainly the continuation of a long dialog on the best way for Young Harris College to serve its students.

-In April 2007, the Board of Trustees charged incoming president Cathy Cox to grow the College to 4 year status.
+In April 2007, the Board of Trustees charged incoming president Cathy Cox to grow the College to four-year status.

-In December 2008, Young Harris College received accreditation as a bacalaureate granting institution and the first junior class of the modern era was enrolled in the Fall of 2009.
-The first four majors are Biology, Business/Public Policy, English and Music.
+In December 2008, Young Harris College received accreditation as a baccalaureate-granting institution and the first junior class of the modern era was enrolled in the Fall of 2009.
+The first four majors were Biology, Business/Public Policy, English and Music.

 While the story of Young Harris College is full of times both good and bad, these are just a few highlights to help orient interested persons to the evolving and changing nature of what is now, and will continue to be, YHC.